obazl/sealark/README.md

 AST, and another tool for serializing the AST to a build file.
 All can be swapped out for alternative implementations.]

+## build prerequisites

+re2c: autogen, autoconf, libtool, make - the usual suspects.

+Lua: we build liblua with readline.
+On linux, you must install libreadline-dev, e.g. `sudo apt-get install -y libreadline-dev`.

+Unfortunately readline is GPLed.
+But it is only used with liblua, so...?
+Replacing it with a free-license alternative is on the to-do list.

 ## libstarlark

 Target: `//src:starlark`